castwide/vscode-solargraph/README.md

 To go to a method or variable's definition, right-click and select "Go to Definition" from the context menu, or press F12 for the definition at the cursor.

+### Linting/Diagnostics

+Solargraph uses RuboCop for diagnostics.
+Use a .rubocop.yml file in your project's root folder to customize the linting rules.

+To disable diagnostics, change the `solargraph.diagnostics` setting to `false`.

 ### Restarting Solargraph

 Some changes you make to a project, such as updating the Gemfile, might require you to restart the Solargraph server.